apache/druid/docs/operations/basic-cluster-tuning.md

 -XX:MaxDirectMemorySize=1g
 ```
 > Please note that the flag settings above represent sample, general guidelines only.
 Be careful to use values appropriate
-for your specific scenario and be sure to test any changes in staging evironments.
+for your specific scenario and be sure to test any changes in staging environments.

 `ExitOnOutOfMemoryError` flag is only supported starting JDK 8u92 .
 For older versions, `-XX:OnOutOfMemoryError='kill -9 %p'` can be used.